St Stephen's Church, Fylingdales

 St Stephen's Church is the parish church of Fylingdales, and lies in Robin Hood's Bay, a village in North Yorkshire, in England.

 The church was built between 1868 and 1870, to replace what is now Old St Stephen's Church, Fylingdales, on a more convenient site, close to Robin Hood's Bay railway station.
 It was designed by George Edmund Street in the Decorated Gothic style.
-The Victoria County History describes it as "a handsome if somewhat heavy Gothic building", and by Historic England as "a highly accomplished design with a good use of space, impressive massing combined with very effective restrained ornamentation that displays a high quality of both materials and craftsmanship".
+The Victoria County History describes it as "a handsome if somewhat heavy Gothic building", and Historic England as "a highly accomplished design with a good use of space, impressive massing combined with very effective restrained ornamentation that displays a high quality of both materials and craftsmanship".
 It has remained largely unaltered, and was grade II* listed in 1969.